 It’s getting to the point where you don’t remember the last time you looked at the WordPress UI.
 Half of your work on WordPress happens without an internet connection at all, and you’re ready to build your next theme or plugin, and have every intention of selling it.

 Pippin Williamson may be the most well known plugin developer on the planet.
-Easy digital downloads (which we run on this site) is probably his most popular project, but he has a massive library of paid and free plugins as well.
+Easy digital downloads is his most popular project, but he has a massive library of paid and free plugins as well.
 The reason I bring all that up, is because he has a ton of experience building useful plugins, and has courses designed to walk you step by step through the plugin development process, and breaking down plugins that have already been built so that you can reverse engineer, and ultimately understand how they work.
+He’s also on the WordPress.org plugin review team so he sees a lot of WordPress plugins, and know the ins and outs of WordPress development best practices.

-The WordPress codex is more or less the user manual for WordPress.
+The WordPress codex is the user manual for WordPress.
 Now I’ll admit, that it’s not always 100% complete or up to date, but if someone asked you to RTFM, you’d start with the codex.
+It explains a good deal of the inner workings of WordPress core, and is being continually updated and improved by an awesome team of volunteers.
 This resource is overlooked quite a bit unfortunately, when it should be a pretty crucial piece of our learning library if we plan on doing things “by the book.”

-WordPress.tv is one of those hidden gems that, even though quite a few people know about it, it seems like there are a whole lot more who don’t.
+WordPress.tv is a hidden gem of sorts.
+Even though quite a few people know about it, it seems like there are a whole lot more who don’t.
 WordPress.tv isn’t exclusively advanced development and engineering, but some of the greatest minds around the world who contribute to WordPress can be found there.
-The group of 30-60 presentations on a huge range of topics can development take your development skills to a whole new level.
+Try and think of it as Ted Talks for WordPress products.
+As video becomes easier to capture, more and more talks are being contributed to WordPress TV.
+Generally they’re talks and presentations from WordPress events like Meetups and WordCamps, and there’s even a video up there from LoopConf too.

-Aside from everything listed above, Post Status published an excellent article yesterday on all of the places you can learn about WordPress and improve your skills.
+Aside from everything listed above, Post Status has published an excellent article on all of the places you can learn WordPress Development and improve your skills.
 This list is aimed more toward developers than end users, but there are still some fantastic resources mentioned there.